Free KCSA Mock Exam Sample Questions

 Incorrect.
 Container runtime communication is configured separately from TLS bootstrapping.

-2. B To allow kubelets to request client certificates from the API server without pre-provisioned credentials
+2. B To kubelets request client certs without pre-provisioned creds

 Correct.
 TLS bootstrapping allows new nodes to join the cluster securely by using a bootstrap token to request a client certificate from the CA, eliminating the need to pre-distribute credentials.